onflow/fcl-js/packages/fcl/README.md

----
-title: FCL
+# FCL: Flow Client Library
-description: Making secure web applications powered by the Flow Blockchain
+### Making secure web applications powered by the Flow Blockchain
----

 Flow Client Library (FCL) enables applications to easily integrate with all FCL-compatible wallets and other services (e.g. (Comming Soon) profiles, private information, notifications).
 This offers developers a strong